 So it’s time to prevent any seeds from sprouting!

 Seeing as I still have plenty of flower bed wilderness to conquer, I don’t want to newspaper all the beds every year.
-That’s why I apply Organic Preen (same as cornmeal gluten) or Preen the following early Spring before adding a light layer of mulch where it is needed.
+That’s why I apply Organic Preen (same as cornmeal gluten) or Preen the following early Spring.
+After adding a light layer of mulch where it is needed, I sprinkle the the Preen over the top and water it in lightly with the hose.
 Cornmeal gluten is natural so it is a great option for vegetable gardens or organic gardening.
-I used newspaper in this bed last season and it still looks great.
+I mix vegetables plants in with our flowers in the backyard landscaping, so I use organic methods in those beds.
+I used layers of newspaper in this bed last season and it still looks great.
 The Preen was applied in mid April.

 I try to keep up the Preen or cornmeal gluten applications every four to six weeks during the growing season after the newspaper is a year old.
 This helps prevent weed seeds germinating where there is any deterioration in the newspaper.